rayxke/kiritos-classroom/site/content/sks/spring2023/english-debate/assignment1.md

 ---
 ---
 ## Instructions
-1. This assigment has **two parts**.
+1. This assignment has **two parts**.
 An Oral and Written Part.
 Please make sure to submit both!
 2. Please submit a written draft of the argumentative position paper.
 It should be 800-1000 words.
 It should follow a standard structure and include one (or more) of the appeals discussed in class (Pathos, Logos, Ethos)
 3. A rehearsed, PPT presentation with audio-recorded two minute position and rebuttal statement.
 4. Due 4/7